I’ve bought a 1988 V twin, shaft drive, naked Honda as my next challenge.

 Anyway, progress.
 Get it cleaned, and stripped.
 I’m dying to see the devastation under that cylinder head.

 The good news is: once I’d raised the jack up fully I could keep my back straight and use my legs for the lift.
 If you think of Caine moving that cauldron at the beginning of Kung Fu, it was like that but more painful.

 The bad news is that stuck 10mm bolt was a pure pain.
 I had to drop the engine just for that, but when I did it was too late, the damage was already done, the bolt was rounded.
 And, I realised after, it took my 10mm socket with it.
+The socket has been rounded as well.
 I’ve had to buy a new one.
 I spent two days trying to get the bolt out.
-I couldn’t impact drive it, and it was too rounded to use a spanner, socket or breaker bar on it, I tried to cut a groove in the bolt head and use the impact driver to shock it loose.
+I couldn’t impact drive it, get a spanner, socket or breaker bar on it, I tried to cut a groove in the bolt head and use the impact driver to shock it loose.
 Nothing.
-I bought some toughened drill bits and and extractor kit (left handed thread, so as it bites and turns it screws the bolt out) but after two days of trying to drill it I’d only drilled in about 2mm, the extractor couldn’t get a grip.
+I bought some toughened drill bits and and extractor kit (left handed thread, so as it bites and turns it screws the bolt out) but after two days of trying to drill it I’d drilled in about 2mm, the extractor couldn’t get a grip.
 In the end, in desperation I used my angle grinder to grind the bolt head off and yanked the sprocket off.
 Just to rub salt in the wounds, the remaining bolt came out quite easily with a a pair of mole grips after that.